codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

     }
 }
 ```
 This will read the value of the parameter from the Hashmap and also delete it from the Hashmap at the same time.
-If the value is empty then the ParsingFailed error is thrown telling the user that their is some error with accessing this Paramter.
+If the value is empty, then the ParsingFailed error is thrown, telling the user that there is some error with accessing this parameter.

 ```rs